C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 Grep Website: https://www.gnu.org/software/grep/manual/grep.html

 ### What is Grep?
-grep prints lines that contain a match for one or more patterns | Regex (Regular Expressions) Why is it called grep: g/re/p: **globally search for a regular expression and print matching lines**
+grep prints lines that contain a match for one or more patterns | Regex (Regular Expressions) <br>
+Why is it called grep?:

+g/re/p: **globally search for a regular expression and print matching lines**

 <br>

-This is not my work, a fantastic email scraper with a cURL command, Grep + regex It was shared by [@Spiderfoot](https://twitter.com/spiderfoot):
+This is not my work, this is a fantastic email scraper with a cURL command, grep + regex string. <br>
+It was shared by [@Spiderfoot](https://twitter.com/spiderfoot):

 ```